LaxarJS/laxar/docs/manuals/adapters.md

 At this point, the composition parameter names have been substituted by their values and unique widget IDs have been generated, but default values for the widget features have not been applied yet.

 * For each configured widget instance, the page controller asks the _widget loader_ to provide it with a widget adapter for that instance, to control widget lifecycle.
-The widget controller written in JavaScript has already been loaded as an AMD module when entering the application.
+The widget controller written in JavaScript has already been loaded as a module (AMD, CommonJS or ES6) when entering the application.
 The loader fetches the _widget.json_, and knows how to get the widget template and CSS style sheet, if applicable.
 Of course, all assets are loaded only once, even if a widget is instantiated several times during the lifetime of an application or even on the same page.
 All widgets are loaded asynchronously and in parallel, so there is no unnecessary delay.
 In production mode, all assets are served from the configured file listings, so that this process may happen very quickly.

 * As soon as the widget loader has loaded the _widget.json_ for a widget instance, it validates the feature configuration and fills in missing default values.
-Next, it sets up an event-bus wrapper for the widget, that always fills in the _sender_ (on publish) and _subscriber_ (on subscribe) with the widget id.
+Next, it sets up an event bus wrapper for the widget, that always fills in the _sender_ (on publish) and _subscriber_ (on subscribe) with the widget id.
 This wrapper also ensures that the widget is unsubscribed from all events when the page is teared down later on.

 * Now all that is left to do is kicking off the widget controller with the augmented feature configuration, and loading and instantiating the widget template.